Leica CL vs Canon 5D Mark III

 - More heavily discounted: Has been around for much longer (launched in March 2012).

-If the count of individual advantages (bullet points above) is taken as a guide, the CL emerges as the winner of the contest (13 : 10 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the CL is the clear winner of the match-up (15 : 11 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the CL or the 5D Mark III handle or perform in practice.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the CL or the 5D Mark III perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.

 Expert reviews: Leica CL vs Canon 5D Mark III